PaloAltoNetworks/pcs-cwp-agentless/README.md

 # Prisma Cloud Compute API Agentless
 Prisma Cloud Compute API management of Cloud Accounts, specifically around agentless.

-This script is meant for updating agentless configuration for multiple cloud accounts for agentless scanning in **Same Account** mode.
+This script is meant for updating agentless configuration for multiple cloud accounts for agentless scanning in **Same Account** mode and **Hub Account** mode.
 It also works for SaaS and self-hosted versions of Prisma Cloud Compute.

 ## Requirements
 1. Cloud account must be already onboarded by Prisma Cloud